krc17/krc17/README.md

-- 👋 Hi, I’m @krc17
+- 👋 Hi, I’m Kevin.
+This is my Git.
-- 👀 I’m interested in tech, micro computers, dnd, football and filmmaking
+- 👀 I’m interested in homelabbing with Proxmox - filtering and catching traffic, serving media, and hosting game emulation.
+Also random Pi projects.
-- 🌱 I’m currently learning python scripting and studying cybersecurity.
+- 🌱 I’m currently learning python scripting homelabbing and SIEM analysis and incident response.
-- 💞️ I’m looking to collaborate on raspbery pi builds uses.
-Python tips.
-Cybersec CTF.
+- 💞️ I’m looking to collaborate on Pi projects, testing lab functionality.
+Just throwing things at a wall and seeing what sounds right :)
-- 📫 How to reach me los#2614 on discord
+- 📫 Reach me los#2614 on Discord

 <!---
 krc17/krc17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.